 The use of general descriptive names, trade names, trademarks, and so forth in this publication, even if not specifically identified, does not imply that these names are not protected by the relevant laws and regulations.
 The submitting author is responsible for securing any permissions needed for the reuse of copyrighted materials included in the manuscript.

 While the advice and information in this journal are believed to be true and accurate on the date of its going to press, neither the authors, the editors, nor the publisher can accept any legal responsibility for any errors or omissions that may be made.
 The publisher makes no warranty, express or implied, with respect to the material contained herein.

-In any studies that involve experiments on human or animal subjects, the following ethical guidelines must be observed.
+In any studies on human or animal subjects, the following ethical guidelines must be observed.
 For any experiments on humans, all work must be conducted in accordance with the Declaration of Helsinki (1964).
-Papers describing experimental work which carries a risk of harm to human subjects must include a statement that the experiment was conducted with the human subjects’ understanding and consent, as well as a statement that the responsible Ethical Committee has approved the experiments.
+Manuscripts describing experimental work that carries a risk of harm to human subjects must include a statement that the experiment was conducted with the human subjects’ understanding and consent, as well as a statement that the responsible ethics committee has approved the experiments.
 In the case of any animal experiments, the authors must provide a full description of any anesthetic or surgical procedure used, as well as evidence that all possible steps were taken to avoid animal suffering at each stage of the experiment.